 The transaction was smooth and every time I would remember to ask something, SAC was just a call away.
 Unfortunately, you can only communicate with them through their office landline or you go to their office personally and you also have to pay in cash to settle all the payments.
 As an overseas couple, it was difficult for us to always have someone to represent us so when it comes for the submission of documents, SAC allows the couples to have the documents delivered to them directly through courier.

 Moreover, we did our Pre-Cana in Kuwait but weren’t able to do our Canonical Interview overseas since as per church rules, you will have your Canonical Interview where you will be married.
-So after submitting all our necessary documents, we had our scheduled and met with the Priest, who we thought were supposed to be our wedding celebrant.
+So after submitting all our necessary documents, we had our scheduled and met with the Priest, who we thought was supposed to be our wedding celebrant.
 The canonical interview that we did last Nov 26 Thursday was okay and not too serious.
-We just filled out forms about our personal info and were asked to answer things about our point of view regarding abortion, marriage, catholic teachings, goals etc. Then, we were interviewed by the representative priest and was surprised at first to hear stories about his seminary days instead of things related to married life.
+We just filled out forms about our personal info and were asked to answer things about our point of view regarding abortion, marriage, Catholic teachings, goals etc. Then, we were interviewed by the representative priest and was surprised at first to hear stories about his seminary days instead of things related to married life.
 But he was really fun to talk to.

 It should also be noted that in San Agustin Church, you also need to pay added fee for the video electricity to be used on the wedding day itself, for the church’s open doors for the bridal march, top view shot for your photo/video teams and other fees if you want your post-nuptial pictorial to be done in the SAC Museum and Courtyard/Ruins.